yuanchaiyc/Ling471/README.md

 Feel free to clone and use to teach your own class!

+Contact me with any questions, (including how to set up a webpage).

 This repository contains a course structure (as it was in Spring 2021) and five assignment descriptions along with code skeletons.

 Please see also "notes for future class iterations", for pitfalls.